kelvinjjwong/ImageDocker/README.md

 - Personal AP key of Baidu Map API is required for displaying maps and recognizing geolocations inside China
 - Personal AP key of Google Map API is required for recognizing geolocations outside China
+- Android device needs to enable USB debug mode before connecting to computer via USB, so that Android Debug Bridge can access the files in the device.
+It would be better install [HandShaker](https://formulae.brew.sh/cask/handshaker) for easier transfer images from Android device to computer, although this application has been discontinued.

 ## PLEASE NOTE